210419-USF-BSN-Java/no-name/proposal/Git Guide.md

 # Basic Git Workflow for Team Noname
+Note: this is a modified version of "Gitflow" with an additional protective layer in the form of a dev branch.

 ## Before making any changes
 1. `ls -a` To make sure you're sure in the correct directory. (ls -a from terminal should show .git)